exercism/v3/languages/julia/exercises/concept/methods.basic/.docs/introduction.md

 ### Invoking functions

-Invoking a method is done by specifying its name and passing arguments for each of the method's parameters:
+Invoking a function is done by specifying its name and passing arguments for each of the function's parameters:

 ```julia
 add(x, y) = x + y